ArweaveTeam/arweave-js/README.md

 ### License

-This software is released under the Apache License 2.0.
+This software is released under MIT license.
 See [LICENSE.md](./LICENSE.md) for full license details.